 It is an unfortunate reality that passengers are all too often denied boarding, often regardless of the fact that they possess plane tickets, checked in correctly and arrived at the airport gate on time.
 This is commonly not even caused by a flight delay or cancellation.
-There are many instances where flights take place according to the correct time and schedule, yet passengers who have not committed any wrong doing are denied entry on to the plane.
+There are many instances where flights take place according to the schedule time, nevertheless passengers who have not committed any wrong doing are denied entry on to the plane.
 These situations can leave any denied passenger feeling helpless and frustrated, more so when airlines are not cooperative and unhelpful.
 Below is an overview of common denied boarding cases and the legal rules that apply to them.

 Denied boarding compensation rules in the EU

 An overbooked flight is one of the most common reasons where passengers are denied boarding.
 It has become a common practice in the aviation industry for airlines to sell more tickets than the actual plane seats available.
 This practice takes place regardless of the fact that each passenger is entitled to board this flight and be transported.